csartoshi/bitcoin/README.md

 * What Bitcoin Did - with Peter McCormack
 * Bitcoin Rapidfire - with John Vallis
 * Bitcoin Audible - with Guy Swann
+* Bitcoin Fixes This - with Jimmy Song

 ### 📧 Newsletters
 * The Bent - by Marty Bent